Maver-ck/drinks/README.md

 A picture of the event type is shown also.
 There is a comments section at the bottom of each card which can be clicked to display comments.

-- I chose JS instead of TS due to time constraints of setting up a project in TS and I also have more recent experience setting up new React projects with JS rather than TS (although I predominantly work with an existing TS React project).
+- I chose JavaScript with React instead of TypeScript due to time constraints of setting up a project in TS and I also have more recent experience setting up new React projects with JS rather than TS (although I predominantly work with an existing TS React project).

 - There are a few styling issues which I would have fixed if I had time, such as the tiny drinks logo in the header and the colour of the text in the card which I wanted to be brown as in the colour palette.
 The CSS framework I was using (semantic ui) was overriding some of my colours I think so I would need to override those.